molinadavid/teslabox/README.md

 TeslaBox works best with in-car WiFi.
 I personally use a 4G USB access point plugged into the main console with a short USB-A (female) to USB-C (male) cable.
 You can also use your mobile WiFi hotspot, or wait for the car to use your home WiFi as you park.

 ### Admin access
-This works if you entered admin user and password.
+This works if you entered admin password.
 Settings are explained above under Initial setup.
+To logout, click the "Logout" icon at the bottom.

 ### Public access
-This works if you entered public user and password.
+This works if you entered public password.
 It will restrict public access to stream view only.
+To logout, click the "Logout" button at the top.

 ## Usage